 - Gather maps and other essentials.
 Don’t wait for the night before a trip to frantically download maps to your GPS.
 I’ve done that, and the results either leave you stressed or end up costing twice as much as expected.
 And yes, atlases and other maps are still handy in a digital age.

-Three Days Before Your Vacation
+What to Do Three Days Before Your Vacation

 - Stop at the Bank to Get Small Change.
 In a world that’s becoming increasingly cashless, it’s still nice to have cash on hand for tips.
 Don’t find yourself at the airport needing to tip $1-2 when you only have twenty-dollar bills from the ATM.
 A few loose bills can go a long way.